opengeospatial/GEOE3/GeoE3-Quality-Dashboard/README.md

 ## Process

 Two steps :
-- Extracting and evaluating the data (see folder [Evaluator](https://github.com/opengeospatial/GEOE3/tree/main/GeoE3-Quality-Dashboard/Evaluator)) ;
+1. Get the data (see folder [Evaluator](https://github.com/opengeospatial/GEOE3/tree/main/GeoE3-Quality-Dashboard/Evaluator)) ;
-- Visualising the quality of the data in a dashboard.
+2. Visualise the quality of the data in a dashboard.

-### 1. Get the data from the [Evaluator](https://github.com/opengeospatial/GEOE3/tree/main/GeoE3-Quality-Dashboard/Evaluator)

-### 2. Operating the quality dashboard on Power BI
+## Operating the quality dashboard on Power BI

 You need to have Microsoft Power BI installed.

-#### Input files
+### Input files

 The dashboards expects the following 6 input files :
 - CVS interoperability map / maturity model path ;